Generic name: rivastigmine transdermal (riv a STIG meen)

 What should I avoid while using rivastigmine transdermal?

-Do not use any cream, lotion, ointment, oil, or powder on the skin where you plan to apply a skin patch.
-The patch may not stick well to the skin.
+Do not use lotion, oil, or powder on the skin where you plan to apply a skin patch.
+The patch may not stick to the skin.

 Avoid applying heat to the skin where the patch is worn, because it may increase the amount of medicine your body absorbs.
 Heat sources include hot tubs, heating pads, heat lamps, saunas, heated water beds, and direct sunlight.